hanwangwisc/hanwangwisc.GitHub.io/_posts/2019-01-26-philosophy.md

 - Descartes's doctrine of the veracitas dei: our intellectual intuition does not deceive us because God is truthful and will not deceive us, i.e. our intellect is a source of knowledge because God is a source of knowledge.

 - Does truth exist? (not discussed here, it assumes "yes") Whether it is distinguishable from falsity? (optimistic versus pessimistic views) How?

+- "Socrates raised questions but gave no answers; for he confessed that he did not know."--described by Aristotle in Sophist.
+El., 183b7; cf. Theaetetus, 150c-d, 157c, 161b.